PolySync/polysync-core-cpp-examples/PolysyncLidarTranslator/README.md

 $ rosrun rviz rviz
 ```

-In "Global Options" for the fixed frame select "world".
-Then hit "add" and add a new "PointCloud2" visualization.
-For the topic of this new visualization select "/polysync/lidar_points".
-You can change the style to "Points" to have a little more realistic looking lidar point cloud.
+In "Global Options" for the fixed frame select "world," then hit "add" and add a new "PointCloud2" visualization.
+For the topic of this new visualization select "/polysync/lidar_points."
+You can change the style to "Points" to have a little more realistic looking LiDAR point cloud.